khartinger/D1mini_Selfconstruction_Shields/D1_INA122/README.md

 &nbsp;

 ## Class `CurrentAC`
 The class `CurrentAC` provides methods for current measurement and property adjustment.
-Since the relationship between the current and the read-in analog value is not linear (see figure 6), the curve is divided into several linear sections.
+Since the relationship between current and read analog value is not linear (see Fig. 6), the curve is divided into several linear sections and a nominal value is defined as the "end point" of the measuring range, which should be approximately 91%..95% of the final value (1023, 4096, ...).
 The points of the curve are stored in two fields (`int xPoints_[]` and `float yPoints_[]`).
 Default value is a maximum of 20 points (constant `CURRENTAC_POINTS_MAX`).

 ![D1_INA122 D1mini iAC = f(ain)](./images/D1_INA122_D1mini_iAC_ain.png "D1_INA122  D1mini iAC = f(ain)") &nbsp; ![D1_INA122 ESP32D1 iAC = f(ain)](./images/D1_INA122_ESP32D1_iAC_ain.png "D1_INA122  ESP32D1 iAC = f(ain)")
 _Figure 7: Relationship between current value iAC and read-in analog value ain: iAC = f(ain)_